 So there’s a job change here, a character tweak there, even a simple name change can make a difference.
 Then, with characters and situations redefined or dropped and/or new ones introduced, we watch the events unfold on screen as if the writers had always intended it that way.

-While my script is in the very early stages, I am trying to read as many scripts as possible to understand why changes were necessary in order for the show to film to get made.
-Here are some useful websites for your scriptwriting toolbox for accessing scripts (movies and TV pilots) but there are many others out there too:
+Here are some useful websites for accessing scripts (movies and TV pilots) but there are many others out there too:

 - BBC Writers’ Room